 Selling your home involves several steps, from selecting the right real estate professional to preparing for showings and dealing with various obstacles.
 A common obstacle many home sellers face is dealing with the buyer's bad home inspection report.

-What can and should you do as a home seller when a home inspection report comes back loaded with negative items?
-You have options -- a bad home inspection should never be a cause for panic.
+So, what happens if a house failed inspection?
+When a home inspection report comes back loaded with negative items, remember, you have options—a bad home inspection for sellers should never be a cause for panic.

 Defining a Home Inspection